 The benefit of transparent peer review is that it increases transparency.
 In addition, published reports can serve an educational purpose in helping facilitate training and research into peer review.

-Manuscripts submitted to BMC Surgery are assessed by our editors and/or peer reviewers.
-Overall editorial responsibility for the journal is with the Editor.
-Section Editors provide oversight for manuscripts submitted to their section with Associate Editors acting as handling editors.
+Manuscripts submitted to BMC Surgery are assessed by our editors.
+All published articles are peer-reviewed.
+Overall editorial responsibility for the journal is with the Editor with Editorial Board Members acting as handling editors.

 BMC Surgery is part of the BMC series which publishes subject-specific journals focused on the needs of individual research communities across all areas of biology and medicine.
 We do not make editorial decisions on the basis of the interest of a study or its likely impact.
 Studies must be scientifically valid; for research articles this includes a scientifically sound research question, the use of suitable methods and analysis, and following community-agreed standards relevant to the research field.